carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 Large UK funding bodies such as The Wellcome Trust are big supporters of Open Science and many journals are coming out to publicly support Open Science.

-> ## Personal benefits of being "open"
+> ## Personal benefits of being "open" (3+3)
 >
-> Below are some personal benefits to adopting Open Science practices:
+> Below are some personal benefits to adopting Open Science practices.
+> Read through them which of them are the strongest motivators for you.
+> Select two the most important/attractive for you and mark them with +1,
+> select the two least important for you and mark them with 0
 >
+> * receive higher citations
+> * complying with funders’ policies
 > * get extra value from your work (e.g. collaborators, reuse by modelers, ML specialists)
-> * complying with funders’ policies
-> * receive higher citations
 > * demonstrate research impact
 > * save own time (reproducibility but also communication overhead)
-> * become pioneers
 > * distinguish yourself from the crowd
 > * plan successful research proposals
 > * gain valuable experience
 > * form community
-> * increased speed and/or ease of writing papers
+> * increased speed and ease of writing papers
 > * speed up and help with peer review
 > * build reputation and presence in the science community
 > * evidence of your scientific rigour and work ethic
 > * avoid embarassment/disaster when you can't reproduce your results
 >
->
-> which of them are the strongest motivators for you, rank them.
->
 > Can you think of other benefits?
 > How personal benefits of Open Science compare to the benefits
-> for the (scientific) society.
+> for the (scientific) society?
 >
 {: .discussion}